Kamclint1/hello-world/README.md

 # hello-world
 first repository

-My name's Kameron, and I know very little about coding.
-Although, that will definitely change with the strenious practice I plan on doing.
+My name's Kameron.
+I am going to the University of Louisiana at Monroe starting this August.
+I will be majoring in Computer Science.